dardesantis/DJSON-Viewer/README.md

 LICENCE
 -------
-DJSON Viewer | MIT License
+DJSON Viewer and Formatter | MIT License
 Copyright 2017 Dario De Santis

 Permission is hereby granted, free of charge, to any person obtaining a copy of